 Medical marijuana is available in 29 states in the US, yet airports are still considered federal property and all forms of cannabis products are prohibited.
 Medical cannabis produced in one state is not allowed to cross borders into another state either.
-Despite the risks, many medical marijuana patients may choose to travel anyway or purchase illegally once they arrive.
+Despite the risks, many medical marijuana consumers may choose to travel anyway or purchase illegally once they arrive.

 Others, not so willing to risk breaking the law, may feel confined to their home state.